Multi-Armed Sampling Problem and the End of Exploration: EXPERIMENTS

 Note that this is not a rigorous mathematical statement as we have not formally defined the notion of limit for algorithms.
 The expression of regret bound in Lemma~\ref{lem:ASE:action_rKL} contains two terms that are affected by replacing $\nu$ with $\beta \nu$.
 The variance $\sigma^2$ gets multiplied by $\beta^2$ and the term $\alpha = \min_i p_i^\beta$ goes to zero exponentially fast with $\beta$.
 Thus we see that, even though the dependence of the regret bound on time is small, its dependence on $\beta$ results in vacuous regret bound in the multi-armed bandit limit.

-\section{Experiments}
+\section{EXPERIMENTS}

-In Figure~\ref{fig:apx:action}, we plot action-level regret of ASE (with and without exploration) and DAISEE.
+In Figure~\ref{fig:apx:action}, we plot action-level regret of GAS, GASW (with logarithmic exploration), DAISEE, and KL-UCB.
 In the first row we plot simple action-level regret multiplied by time-step to make the plots easier to see.
 The second row demonstrates the cumulative action-level regret.
 From left to right, the distances are reverse-KL, forward-KL and total variation.
 The initial increase in regret in the orange lines corresponds to the exploration phase (and its effect on action history).

-In Figure~\ref{fig:apx:policy}, we plot policy-level regret of ASE (with and without exploration) and DAISEE.
+In Figure~\ref{fig:apx:policy}, we plot policy-level regret of the same algorithms.
 Similar to the previous figure, the first row we plot simple policy-level regret multiplied by time-step to make the plots easier to see.
 Here the effect of the exploration phase is more pronounced.
-Thus, for simple regret that does not rely on history and only depends on the current time-step, we assign zero to the ASE with exploration algorithm during the exploration phase.
+Thus, for simple regret that does not rely on history and only depends on the current time-step, we assign zero to the GASW algorithm during the exploration phase.
 We include the effect of the exploration phase in the cumulative regret.

 Following the discussion in Remark~\ref{rem:policy-fkl}, we have assigned zero regret to the exploration phase for forward-KL policy-level regret, corresponding to the second column in Figure~\ref{fig:apx:policy}.
 This hides the effect of the exploration phase for this choice of statistical distance.